biocorecrg/SIB_course_nextflow_Nov_2021/README.md

 * 13:30-14:30 Talk by Cedric Notredame, CRG.
 * 14:30-15:00 Introduction to Docker and Singularity containers.
 * 15:00-15:30 Break
-* 15:30-16:30 Docker hub and other repositories.
+* 15:30-16:30 Docker hub, BioContainers and other repositories.
 Find existing containers.
-Run a Singularity container (interactively).
+Execute a Singularity container.
 * 16:30-17:30 Nexflow: introduction, installation, run a simple pipeline.

-### Day 2: Understand and run a Nexflow pipeline
+### Day 2: Understand and run a basic Nexflow pipeline

 * 13:00-14:00 Nexflow basic concepts.
 Channels and Operators.
+Processes, Workflows and the log
-* 14:00-14:30 Breakout rooms: iterate among data.
+* 14:00-14:30 Breakout rooms: create channels starting from data.
+Write and run more simple pipelines.
 * 14:30-15:00 T.
 * 15:00-15:30 Break
-* 15:30-16:30 Processes, Workflows and the log
+* 15:30-16:30 Combining processes, directives, resuming the pipeline
-* 16:30-17:00 Breakout rooms: write and run more simple pipelines.
+* 16:30-17:00 Breakout rooms: write and run a more complex pipelines
 * 17:00-17:30 T.

 ### Day 3: Write/modify and run a complex pipeline

-* 13:00-14:00 Combining processes, directives, resuming the pipeline
+* 13:00-14:00 Decoupling resources, parameters and nextflow script (params and nextflow config).
+Help section.
+How to get pipelines and running them.
-* 14:00-14:30 Breakout rooms: write complex pipelines
+* 14:00-14:30 Breakout rooms: example of directives // get a pipeline and run it with a test dataset.
 * 14:30-15:00 T.
 * 15:00-15:30 Break
-* 15:30-16:30 Decoupling resources, parameters and nextflow script (params and nextflow config).
-Help section.
-How to get pipelines and running them.
+* 15:30-16:30 Fetch public pipelines, adapt and run them.
-* 16:30-17:00 Breakout rooms: example of directives // get a pipeline and run it with a test dataset.
+* 16:30-17:00 Breakout rooms: exercise
 * 17:00-17:30 T.

-### Day 4: Build and share a pipeline
+### Day 4: Running in different environment, sharing, and reporting

 * 13:00-14:00 Using Singularity, profiles and deploying on AWS
-* 14:00-14:30 Breakout rooms: exercise
+* 14:00-14:30 Breakout rooms: Deploy your pipeline on the cloud
 * 14:30-15:00 T.
 * 15:00-15:30 Break
-* 15:30-16:30 Modules, reporting and share Nextflow pipelines on github
+* 15:30-16:30 Modules, reporting and share Nextflow pipelines on github.
+Nextflow Tower.
 * 16:30-17:00 Breakout rooms:
 * 17:00-17:30 T.